ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-multiple-hosts.md

                   number: 5000
     ```

-Be sure to replace the value of `alb.ingress.kubernetes.io/certificate-arn` with the `ARN` of the SSL certificate you created.

-Observe that we have added the `alb.ingress.kubernetes.io/ssl-redirect` annotation with value `443`.
-With this annotation in place, every `HTTP` listener will be configured with a default action which redirects to `HTTPS`, and other rules will be ignored.
+Observe that we have added the `tls` field in the Ingress spec.
+SSL certificate discovery will be based on this field.
+The AWS Load Balancer Controller will examine the `tls` field and search for available certificates that can be used for the specified hosts.

 Apply the manifest to create ingress: